mahlqvist/hf_agents_course/notes/04_chat_templates.md

 # Chat Templates

+Let's have a look at how **LLM**s structure their generations through chat templates.

 Ever wondered how you can have a back-and-forth conversation with ChatGPT?
-The AI isn't *really* chatting, it's just looking at a pile of text and predicting the next word.
+The AI isn't really chatting, the model is just looking at a pile of text and predicting the next word.

 So how does it **keep track of a conversation**?